ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 NUMA node0 CPU(s):               0-11
 ```

-Standard hardware not used for [HPC] usually only have one [NUMA] node.
-Typical
+Standard hardware not used for [HPC] typically has only one [NUMA] node.
-`X86` [NUMA] hardware has 2 or more CPUs and 2 or more memory banks, one
+Typical `X86` [NUMA] hardware has 2 or more CPUs and 2 or more memory banks,
-attached to each CPU.
+one attached to each CPU.

 ## Compiling And Installing numactl From Source